Menthy-Denayer/PCR_CAD_Model_Alignment_Comparison/README.md

   -  Compute metrics to assess the registration performance

 # Packages
-TO DO: A list of required Python packages is provided in the _packages.txt_ file.
+A list of required Python packages is provided in the _packages.txt_ file.
+Packages to run the main code are: PyTorch, Open3D, tqdm (progress-bar), tabulate (errors summary), (Spyder-kernels)

 For the registration methods (GO-ICP, RPMNet, PointNetLK & ROPNet), the packages can be found on the author's source code page.